 These days, however, Sam faces her inbox with grim determination.
 Two weeks ago, she was under attack by a team of hackers whose goal was to phish Sam’s company.
-Sam got an email with a link to another site that appeared to be almost identical to the company name, but the domain ended with “.org” when the actual URL of the site should have been “.com.”
+Sam got an email with a link to another site that appeared to be almost identical to the company name, but the domain ended with “.org” when the site’s actual URL should have been “.com.”

-This event instilled paranoia in her, every email from an unknown recipient could have been fake.
+This event instilled paranoia in her.
+Every email from an unknown recipient could have been fake.
 Every shared link, a trap.

 Does this scenario sound familiar to you?